How to Benchmark Your Gaming PC

 What Is Benchmarking?

 Benchmarks are standardized software tools designed for testing the performance of PC components like the CPU and GPU.
 They use consistent, repeatable, carefully designed processes to measure speed, efficiency, and other performance metrics in various tasks.
 The more similar the benchmark processes are to the actual tasks you use your PC for (and the actual conditions your PC operates in), the more accurate they’ll generally be.
 Component manufacturers benchmark their own products before release, and PC enthusiasts often conduct independent benchmarks once the products are on the market.
-These are the benchmarks that you’ll find in reviews, buying guides and other media aimed at PC gamers.
+These are the benchmarks that you’ll find in feedbacks, buying guides and other media aimed at PC gamers.
 However, gamers often benchmark their own systems, too, for all of the reasons we’re about to discuss.

 Why Benchmark Your PC?